SohamBera16/Image-Classification-with-CIFAR-10-dataset/README.md

 All the models, i.e. the handcrafted CNN model, Resnet18, and Densenet121 with fine tuning were saved for future inference applications.

 ## Final Results:
-The pretrained transfer learning models with fine tuning improved the accuracy metric by 20% even with a training of 20 epochs due to resource limitation.
+The pretrained transfer learning models, in particular Densenet121, with fine tuning improved the accuracy metric by 20% even with a training of 20 epochs due to resource limitation.

 ## Future Work:
+Running the model for more number of epochs, Testing with other models, Performing hyperparameter optimization with a larger search space, etc.

 N.B.
 The project is undergoing and hence the latest updates will be documented gradually and may not be completely consistent with the latest code updates.